krzischp/tcc-mba-ml-in-prod/README.md

 ### Tasks

 Open the notebook in the url outputted by the `make up` command.
-In the notebook you will see three different tasks.
+In the notebook you will see a mocked client for the image classifier app.

-1. Implement functionality to upload images based on a sql query to **Cloud Storage**
+1. When you make a call to the running classifier app it will filter **BigQuery** to fetch the image ids that match attributes on the payload and store those images with a specific bucket prefix on **Google Cloud Storage**.
-2. Add augmentation to the Step 1
+2. Augmentation can be performed based on augmentation config also present on the request payload
 3. Run model inference on query results from Step 1 or Step 2

 ## Execute the project on Kubernetes